 We ventured inside as we had read that it was possible to take guided tours of the building, this turned out to be true, so we booked a free tour for later in the weekend.

 After relaxing back in our hotel room awhile we were ready for dinner.
-Our plan for this evening was to eat at the The Crown Liquor Store which is the National Trust’s only public house.
+Our plan for the evening was to eat at the The Crown Liquor Store which is the National Trust’s only public house.
 Fortunately for us, the pub was located just down the road from our hotel on the same street.
-Entering the door, it felt like we had gone back in time, the pub has been carefully preserved just as it was in Victorian times.
-The interior was beautiful with the booth seats having their own opaque glass pannelled doors for privacy.
-Seats were upholstered in a rich Crimson velour and waitresses wore traditional black and white uniforms with starched white pinafores.
+Entering the door, it felt like we had gone back in time, the pub has been carefully preserved just as it was in the Victorian era.
+The interior was beautiful with the booth seats having their own opaque glass panelled doors for privacy.
+Seats were upholstered in a rich crimson velour and waitresses wore traditional black and white uniforms with starched white pinafores.
 The menu featured Victorian classics, so we selected Roast Beef, which was cooked to perfection.

-Well, our first day in Belfast has been a success, I wonder what tomorrow will bring?
+Well, our first day in Belfast had been a success, I wonder what the remainder of the weekend will bring?